Kole Tang (Yellow-Eye Tang)

 The Kole Tang (Yellow-Eye Tang) requires a minimum tank size of 75 gallon.
 Larger tanks provide more stable water parameters and reduce territorial aggression.
 For saltwater aquariums, stability is more important than hitting exact parameters, and larger water volumes resist parameter swings more effectively.
 Consider future fish additions when sizing your tank.

-What do Kole Tang (Yellow-Eye Tang)s eat?
+What do Kole Tang (Yellow-Eye Tang) eat?

-Kole Tang (Yellow-Eye Tang)s are classified as herbivore.
+Kole Tang (Yellow-Eye Tang) are classified as herbivore.
 Feed nori, spirulina, algae, film algae grazer.
 Feed 2-3 times daily in small amounts that can be consumed within 2-3 minutes.
 Variety is essential for complete nutrition and maintaining vibrant coloration.
 Consider using an automatic feeder for consistency.

-Kole Tang (Yellow-Eye Tang)s live 5-7 years in captivity with proper care.
+Kole Tang (Yellow-Eye Tang) live 5-7 years in captivity with proper care.
 Achieving maximum lifespan requires excellent water quality (ammonia and nitrite 0ppm, nitrate under 10ppm), stable salinity of 1.020-1.025 sg, appropriate tank size, and a varied nutritious diet.
 Stress reduction through proper tankmate selection and adequate hiding spaces also contributes significantly to longevity.

 Related Marine Species